-17. If an individual has reached their limit per year on the number of claims for a particular minor ailment, what should the pharmacist do?
+18. If an individual has reached their limit per year on the number of claims for a particular minor ailment, what should the pharmacist do?

+Where a claim maximum has been met, the pharmacy cannot submit a claim to the HNS for payment for minor ailment services under the publicly funded program.
 Pharmacists should use their professional judgement in determining whether it is appropriate to refer the individual to their primary care provider if available, or to a walk-in clinic, etc. Some minor ailments may recur and pharmacists may be able to do multiple assessments.
 However, some that recur may also be a red flag that may warrant a referral.
 Note that there is an expectation for monitoring/follow-up as part of providing minor ailment services.

-18. Are there any "red flag" situations where a pharmacist can submit a claim for a minor ailment service fee?
+19. Are there any "red flag" situations where a pharmacist can submit a claim for a minor ailment service fee?

 The OCP provides information for pharmacists including algorithms and continuing education resources for minor ailments.
-If there is an immediate "red flag" according to the minor ailment algorithm that results in a referral (e.g., pregnancy or male gender for UTI; or age < 2 years for allergic rhinitis), then a fee cannot be claimed.
+If there is a "red flag" according to the minor ailment algorithm that results in a referral (e.g., pregnancy or male gender for UTI; or age < 2 years for allergic rhinitis), then a fee cannot be claimed.
 Each minor ailment will have different "red flags" and there are numerous scenarios that can occur.

-If there are no immediate "red flags" and after completing the assessment for appropriate drug therapy for a minor ailment, it is in the pharmacist's professional judgement that the patient still requires a referral, a minor ailment fee may be claimed as long as all documentation including proper clinical rationale is provided and the claim is within the maximum number of claims.
+If there are no "red flags" AND after completing the assessment for appropriate drug therapy for a minor ailment, it is in the pharmacist's professional judgement that the patient still requires a referral, a minor ailment fee may be claimed as long as all documentation including proper clinical rationale is provided and the claim is within the maximum number of claims.
+When submitting the claim with one of the PINs from Table 1 in the EO Notice: Update to Funding for Minor Ailment Services in Ontario Pharmacies, enter "4" in the SSC field of the claim when the eligible person is referred to another health care provider.

 Overpayments due to inappropriate claim submissions and/or improper documentation may be subject to recovery.

-19. Can a pharmacist prescribe a medication for an ODB-eligible recipient if the medication requires a Limited Use/Reason For Use (LU/RFU) code?
+20. Can a pharmacist prescribe a medication for an ODB-eligible recipient if the medication requires a Limited Use/Reason For Use (LU/RFU) code?